develprr/metamatic-framework/README.md

 In the example above, component is connected to two different nested states inside *STORE_USER_INFO*.
 Only a change in a nested state *streetAdress*  inside *address* state and *latestOrder* change in *orderHistory* state will cause the component to update through its *setState* native function call.

-Also remember here that all states and stores received this way are only clones of the master copy that resides protected inside the Metamatic™ state manager, thus modifying them locally won't mutate the master copy in the Metamatic™ store.
+Also remember here that all states and stores received this way are only clones of the master copy that resides protected inside Metamatic™ state manager, thus modifying them locally won't mutate the master copy in the store.

 *[<- Back to contents](#chapters)*